cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 # libp2p's gossipSub gossiping protocol

- The gossip protocol of `libp2p` aims to reduce the bandwidth used for gossiping by limiting the number of peers a node exchange data with.
+ [gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.0.md), the gossip protocol of `libp2p`, aims to reduce the bandwidth used for gossiping by limiting the number of peers a node exchange data with.
 The peering is controlled by a router keeping track of peering state and information about the topics peers are subscribed to.

  Peers form meshes, where nodes within a mesh are subscribed to the same topic and the size of the mesh is defined with a configuration parameter.